Studying Education at MBU

 Add-On Special Ed: General Curriculum K-6 | x* | x* | x* | x** |

-*Students gaining initial licensure at the undergraduate, post-baccalaureate, and MAT levels can still complete these add-ons.
-They will be added on to the initial licensure upon reception of the license.
+*Students pursuing initial licensure at the undergraduate, post-baccalaureate, and MAT levels can still complete these add-ons.
+They will be added on to the initial licensure once its been received from the VDOE.

 **Students can choose to pursue these additional endorsements through a non-degree curriculum.
-They won’t receive the MEd degree, but they will earn the endorsement or add-on through a lessened course load.
+They won’t receive the MEd degree, but they will fulfill all requirements to apply for the endorsement or add-on through a lessened course load.

 Requirements for Additional Endorsements: